kasparsbregis/learning-nextjs/practice-tasks/vercel-deployment-fix-guide.md

 ## 🔍 Common Issues & Solutions

-### Issue 1: "Prisma Client has not been initialized"
+### Issue 1: "Prisma Client has not been initialized" or "Query Engine not found"

 **Solution:**
-- The `postinstall` script should fix this
-- Make sure it's in your `package.json`
+- Make sure `prisma generate` is in your build script: `"build": "prisma generate && next build"`
+- Add `binaryTargets = ["native", "rhel-openssl-3.0.x"]` to your Prisma schema generator
+- Run `npx prisma generate` locally to regenerate with new binary targets
-- Redeploy on Vercel
+- Commit and redeploy on Vercel

 ### Issue 2: "Can't reach database server"